gchq/sleeper/docs/11-dev-guide.md

 ### Sleeper CLI

-To build the Sleeper CLI, you can run this instead:
+To build the Sleeper CLI, you can run this script:

 ```bash
 ./scripts/cli/buildAll.sh